 “Yes, and if we can find some candles, we may be able to find our way back.”
 I was still carrying the copper candle lantern, and I set it on his desk.
 “The entrance to the cave is behind a waterfall, up in the mountains outside of town.”

 “Well, that’s quite an imaginative story, I must say, and if what you say is true, it would be better to wait until after dark before you go back through town.
 I think the dirty little children at the window may have already recognized you.”

 “Could we wait it out here for awhile?”

-I looked at Molly with astonishment, but then thought about it, and realized in my brand new clothes and persona, I could use a drink too.
+I looked at Molly with astonishment, but then I thought about it, and I realized in my brand new clothes and persona, I could use a drink too.

-From a low spot behind his desk, Winterbourne produced a silver tray that bore a quart sized dark brown bottle and three crystal whiskey tumblers; he seemed pleased to be spending a bit of clandestine drinking time with the local outlaws.
-Winterbourne poured drinks, and then pulled a small jar from one of his desk drawers.
+From a low spot behind his desk, Winterborne produced a silver tray that bore a quart sized brown bottle and three crystal whiskey tumblers.
+He seemed pleased to be spending a bit of clandestine drinking time with the local outlaws.
+Winterborne poured drinks, and then pulled a small jar from one of his desk drawers.